Amit @NextFive

 2. Learning to earn without a salary (my version of financial independence)

-• Experimenting with different income streams: through process / automation consulting for NGOs and small schools.
+• Also stalled: Experimenting with different income streams through process / automation consulting for NGOs and small schools.
+Lack of outreach after the couple of lukewarm responses.

 Recently read: